Overcoming Your Fear of Feelings

-The underlying belief is that feeling our feelings as they really are will lead us to be fixated on our navel (the much maligned body-part associated with sad feelings), crying and eating chips on a dirty couch.
-A real life, one that includes going to work, buying groceries and being normal, and a state in which we feel our real feelings are two entirely separate things—and cannot coexist.
-We hold the subtle (and sometimes not so subtle) belief that anyone who has the luxury of feeling their feelings must be independently wealthy and able to devote their entire life to their own struggles.
+The underlying belief is that feeling our feelings as they really are will lead us to be fixated on our navels (the much-maligned body part associated with sad feelings), crying, and eating chips on a dirty couch.
+A real life, one that includes going to work, buying groceries, and being normal, and a state in which we feel our real feelings are two entirely separate things—and cannot coexist.
+We hold the subtle (and sometimes not-so-subtle) belief that anyone who has the luxury of feeling their feelings must be independently wealthy and able to devote their entire life to their own struggles.
 And, if we are not already self-indulgent, self-absorbed, and unemployed, the privilege to experience painful feelings will lead us to become this way.

 This journalist’s line of questioning clearly exposed the degree of fear and helplessness that we experience when in the face of challenging emotions.
-Given that difficult feelings are a part of everyone’s life, it has always amazed me that courses on learning how to be with and soothe such feelings is not required curriculum in every formal education.
-It is a real life skill that everyone needs.
-The idea that we could actually feel difficult feelings and still be strong and content is not only not taught, but instead we are encouraged to believe the opposite, that if we do allow ourselves to feel what’s inside us, our dark feelings will overwhelm and swallow us, never go away, and take us out of commission for life.
+Given that difficult feelings are a part of everyone’s life, it has always amazed me that courses on learning how to be with and soothe such feelings are not required curricula in every formal education.
+It is a real-life skill that everyone needs.
+The idea that we could actually feel difficult feelings and still be strong and content is not only not taught, but instead, we are encouraged to believe the opposite, that if we do allow ourselves to feel what’s inside us, our dark feelings will overwhelm and swallow us, never go away, and take us out of commission for life.
 And so we spend enormous amounts of energy trying to stay away from the harder feelings, fending them off, papering them over, keeping ourselves from feeling anything that we believe could disable us.

-In addition, when we actually feel a feeling, we discover that no matter how strong or hard the feeling is, it has a natural life span and can only remain with intensity for a short time, far shorter than we have been led to believe.
+In addition, when we actually feel a feeling, we discover that no matter how strong or hard the feeling is, it has a natural lifespan and can only remain with intensity for a short time, far shorter than we have been led to believe.
 Feelings, when felt, actually pass through awareness and then ease, on their own.
 They may return but they will pass again, in contrast with the thoughts that we generate about the negative feelings, which continue unceasingly.
 Furthermore, feeling our feelings takes no effort, other than the slight effort that it is to give ourselves permission to feel them.
 And yet, even with no effort expended, the simple act of allowing what we feel, what is already there to be felt, has a profoundly satisfying and relaxing effect.
 When we stop having to fend off what we are not supposed to or allowed to feel, running from our truth, we can then relax into the embrace of our own company, and settle into our own real life.

 The belief that we stay strong by ignoring our difficult emotions is false.
-Thinking that we must ignore how we really feel in order to make a living, be productive, get off the couch, or just plain take care of ourselves, leaves us in a state of constant fear.
+Thinking that we must ignore how we really feel in order to make a living, be productive, get off the couch, or just plain take care of ourselves leaves us in a state of constant fear.
 Every life contains happy feelings and sad ones too; such is the human condition.
-If we are afraid of our sadness and don’t believe we can manage or live a life with it, then our life contains a constant presence that is a threat to our basic wellbeing.
+If we are afraid of our sadness and don’t believe we can manage or live a life with it, then our life contains a constant presence that is a threat to our basic well-being.
 As a result, we are in a state of perpetual weakness.

-We discover our most profound caretaker, inside ourselves, when we stop defending a single-pointed happiness, which always excludes another part of our story.
+We discover our most profound caretaker inside ourselves when we stop defending a single-pointed version of happiness, which always excludes another part of our story.
 We are at our most content and healthy when we give ourselves the blessing that it is to relax into what we actually feel, and live in our truth.
-Allowing ourselves to sit with our feelings, the ones we like and the ones we don’t, does not only not conflict with taking care of ourselves and conducting a real life—it is, in truth, our best means for taking care of ourselves and the very essence of a real life.
+Allowing ourselves to sit with our feelings, the ones we like and the ones we don’t, does not only not conflict with taking care of ourselves and conducting a real life—it is, in truth, our best means for taking care of ourselves and the very essence of real life.